Acura MDX Price Summary

 Based on consumer complaints filed with NHTSA.
 Not all complaints indicate a defect.

-Remedy: Dealers will replace the center information display unit, free of charge.
-Owner notification letters were mailed March 3, 2025.
+Remedy: Dealers will replace the seat weight sensors, free of charge.
+Owner notification letters are expected to be mailed July 6, 2026.
 Owners may contact Honda's customer service at 1-888-234-2138.
-Honda'...
+Honda's ...

 | Year | Price | Discount |